ePages-de/epages-docs/_posts/2015-05-29-techwriter-experience-report.md

 ---
 layout: post
 title: "RESTful API documentation @ePages.
 RAML rocks!
 A TechWriter experience report."
-date: "2015-05-29 12:00:00"
+date: "2015-05-28 13:35:00"
 icon: compass
 tags: RESTful API documentation RAML RamlParser
 categories: tech-stories
 authors: ["Birgit Bader"]
 ---

 I was a real newbie in the field of software development, with a career background as a Technical Writer mainly in mechanical/electrical engineering and consumer goods businesses.
 I took this fresh challenge and find myself now right in the middle of an exciting path to a state-of-the-art RESTful API documentation.
-Interested in my story how ePages faces this?
+Interested in my story how ePages tackled this?
 Read on!

 Developing a REST API based on JSON to simply connect third party applications to the ePages software, this REST API also needed proper documentation.
 To realise this, I needed to work closely together with the developers and find a way to connect with their favourite working environment.
 And there was no way around [GitHub](https://github.com/).
 It was all about **Fetch**ing, **Pull**ing, **Commit**ting and making **Pull Requests** to familiarise myself with the GitHub workflow.
 To do so, [Source Tree](https://www.atlassian.com/software/sourcetree/overview) and [Sublime Text](http://www.sublimetext.com/) became part of my daily working environment.